hPerezz/pyKeyFinder/README.md

 4.  **Normalize:** Both the audio's average chroma vector and the pre-defined Krumhansl-Schmuckler key profiles (one for major, one for minor, transposed to all 12 roots) are normalized.
 5.  **Correlate:** The script calculates the dot product (correlation) between the normalized audio chroma vector and each of the 24 normalized key profiles.
 6.  **Identify Best Match:** The key profile with the highest correlation score is considered the best match.
-7.  **Output Key:** The name of the key corresponding to the best-matching profile is printed.
+7.  **Output Key:** The name of the key corresponding to the best-matching profile is printed, along with its Camelot Wheel notation and the detected BPM.

 ## Key Profiles